Yonas650/Budget_Tracker_Web_App/README.md

 * (4 points) Client-side Form Validation with VeeValidate
 - What is it?: VeeValidate is a library tailored for Vue.js that simplifies client-side form validation.
 It offers a suite of validation rules that can be applied to form fields to check the correctness of user inputs before the form is submitted.
 - Why use it?: Employing VeeValidate enhances user experience by providing immediate, field-level feedback.
 It aids in maintaining data integrity, reduces server load by catching errors client-side, and integrates seamlessly with Vue.js to build robust forms quickly and efficiently.
+* (1 points) bcrypt for Secure Password Management

+- What is it?: bcrypt is a robust password hashing function that builds upon the Blowfish cipher, including salt and adaptive processing.

+- Why use it?: It securely stores passwords with strong hashing and built-in salting, helping prevent brute-force attacks and ensuring long-term security as computational power increases.

 ## [Link to Initial Main Project File](app.mjs)